Fifth-year head coach is the fifth coach in program history with 100 wins

 A fiery competitor as a coach and athlete, Tartamella was a two-sport star at Smithtown High School, enjoying success as a basketball and baseball player.
 His success as a prep star resulted in numerous scholarship offers before an injury ended his promising playing career and led him to coaching.

-Tartamella and his wife Shannon reside in Long Island, New York.
+Tartamella and his wife, Shannon, reside in Long Island, New York.
 The couple has two sons, three-year-old Brady and J.J., born in June 2014.